 Skills of people with autism may develop differently.
 They may have trouble in communication, but be exceptionally good at math and things related to memory.
 This may even help them do well in problem solving.

 The definitive reason for autism has not been discovered.
 The Rett Syndrome, which causes autistic behaviors, is known to have a genetic cause.
 However, the cause of other types of autism are still not known.

-Studies suggest that autism may be inherited, or caused by infection.
+Studies suggest that autism may be inherited.
 It may also result from an abnormality that occurs in early infancy, or from abnormal levels of chemicals in the brain.
-Contrary to popular belief, studies have not found any link between vaccines and autism.
+Contrary to popular belief, studies have not found any link between vaccines and autism spectrum disorder.